 This section describes modeling devices with Python.
-There are currently three ways of modelling with Python:
+There are currently three ways of modeling with Python:

 | Aspect/Property | pyobj | confclass |